nautilusRobotics/ROV1/README.md

 GitHub de Nautilus Robotics S.A.S www.nautilusrobotics.com

 This app, based on Qt was designed to control and teleoperate the NautilusBeta ROV using a portable device created with an Olimex board.
+Written by Andres Rengifo  to Nautilus Robotics https://github.com/andresR8

  ### Menu
 <p align="center"><img src="http://i.imgur.com/VXtlj1F.jpg"></p>